-- It applies only in the unincorporated areas of San Mateo County - It requires any person or entity engaging in the business of selling, leasing or otherwise transferring any firearm or ammunition to have obtained a license issued by the County Manager - All applicants must complete a background check conducted by the Sheriff before a license can be issued - The licensed business location must meet the following requirements: - Specific stringent security measures, as outlined in the ordinance - Appropriate firearm and ammunition storage - Specific alarm and video surveillance requirements - The applicant must possess liability insurance and the County must be named as an additional insured on any such policy
+- It applies only in the unincorporated areas of San Mateo County. - It requires any person or entity engaging in the business of selling, leasing, or otherwise transferring any firearm or ammunition to have obtained a license issued by the County Manager. - All applicants must complete a background check conducted by the County Manager, with the assistance of the Sheriff, before a license can be issued. - The licensed business location must meet the following requirements: - Specific stringent security measures, as outlined in the ordinance; - Appropriate firearm and ammunition storage; - Specific alarm and video surveillance requirements.

-- Sales may only take place on parcels which satisfy the following buffer requirements: - 200 feet from any residential structure - 1000 feet from school, community center, religious institution - 1000 feet from a playground, child day care facility or youth center - 1000 feet from an existing licensee - Licenses are subject to a license fee and must be renewed annually
+- The applicant must possess liability insurance, and the County must be named as an additional insured on any such policy. - Sales may only take place on parcels which satisfy the following buffer requirements: - o 200 feet from any residential structure - o 600 feet from school, community center, religious institution - o 1,000 feet from a playground, child day care facility, or youth center - 1,000 feet from an existing licensee. - Licenses are subject to a license fee and must be renewed annually.

-If approved, the provisions of the ordinance would be administered by the County Manager, or designee, although some provisions, most notably the applicant's background check, would be implemented by the Sheriff, who could enforce this ordinance as it would other County ordinances.
+If approved, the provisions of the ordinance would be administered by the County Manager, or designee, with some assistance from the Sheriff.
+The Sheriff could enforce this ordinance as it would other County ordinances.